parsa-epfl/qflex/pages/download.md

 - `/usr/local/bin/memcached`: The Memcached server binary.
 - `/home/cloudsuite/memcached-client`: The Memcached client and configuration files.

-In order to run the Memcached benchmark, it is recommended to use a terminal multiplexer software, such as `screen`.
+In order to run the Memcached benchmark, we recommend using a terminal multiplexer software, such as `screen`.
 Furthermore, as we are using a single QEMU instance for the client and the server, you should pin the client and server to different groups of cores with `taskset` .
 You can install `screen` using `apt-get` from the guest OS (Debian 8). `taskset` is already installed.

   **Note:** The `screen` control command `Ctrl^a + C` conflicts with the QEMU monitor's command.
 To get around this, create a `.screenrc` file under your home directory with `escape ^Xx` in it.
 This step allows using `screen` with `Ctrl^x` instead of `Ctrl^a`

 The following commands assume a QEMU instance with 4GB of memory and and at least 2 cores.
 We require at least one core for the server and one for the client.
-We will start a Memcached server of 1GB, since we must have at least 4 times the memory of the Memcached server to safelly run the server and the client in the same machine.
+We will start a Memcached server of 1GB, since we must have at least 4 times the memory of the Memcached server to safely run the server and the client in the same machine.
 We also assume you have two terminals in the guest OS, one for the server and one for the client.

 Boot the QEMU instance, without Flexus attached, and start a `screen` terminal.
 On this first terminal, we are going to start the Memcached server and pin it to core 1, with the following command: